The best sales to shop today: Athleta, Jabra, wearable blankets and more

 Flexispot Desk Riser ($135 with code CNN10SAVE, originally $169; stacksocial.com)

 Want all the benefits of a standing desk without actually buying a new desk?
-The Flexispot Desk Riser can transform any desk into one of the standing variety, and right now, it’s more than $30 when you use the exclusive code CNN10SAVE.
+The Flexispot Desk Riser can transform any desk into one of the standing variety, and right now it’s more than $30 off when you use the exclusive code CNN10SAVE.
 The Flexispot was our pick for best standing desk converter, by the way.
-It took home top honors thanks to its spacious desktop and keyboard tray and the fact that it’s a cinch to adjust with just the push of a lever.
+It took home top honors, thanks to its spacious desktop and keyboard tray and the fact that it’s a cinch to adjust with just the push of a lever.

 Athleta